e271828e/Flight.jl/docs/notes/design/framework_spec.md

 releases one predecessor of the previous generation — a cursor over the odd indices, O(1) amortized, with physical compaction once per generation — so a generation's thinning completes exactly when its refill does.
-Amortizing rather than halving in one shot is a responsiveness choice: a one-shot halving would make ~`log_max/2` *old-generation* snapshots unreachable at a stroke, a major-GC burst worth a pacer-absorbed, `DebtReanchor`-visible hiccup ([§8.7][s8-7]) — exponentially rare, since the wall-clock gap between generations doubles, but needless.
-The amortized form drops exactly one old snapshot per retained
-append: the same steady trickle a rolling window would produce, so keeping coverage global costs nothing extra in GC pressure.
+Amortizing rather than halving in one shot is a responsiveness choice (row 137): the amortized form drops exactly one old snapshot per retained append — the same steady trickle a rolling window would produce, so keeping coverage global costs nothing extra in GC pressure.
 The loop's own work is pointer bookkeeping, microseconds either way and on the framework side of [§7.5][s7-5]'s scope; publication stays wait-free and readers never block — a reader holding a released snapshot simply keeps it alive.